khan-ayanama/Course101-GIT/Notes/git-tut01.md

 # GIT - Intro

 * Git is a Version Control System (VCS)
-* VCS is software designed to record changes made to the vile over time.
+* VCS is software designed to record changes made to the file or folder over time.
 * It also record images, research paper etc.

 ## Type of VCS